The Science Behind Your Inexplicable Food Cravings - The Crux

 “This is consistent with the idea that cravings of all kinds, whether for food, drugs or designer shoes, have common mechanisms,” lead author Marcia Levin Pelchat said in a press release when the study was published.

 Looking at it through an evolutionary lens, the tendency to pine for select foods (and to overindulge once they’re within gobbling distance) isn’t surprising.
-As Kent Berridge, a professor of psychology and neuroscience at the University of Michigan notes “not many people crave raw carrots, but lots of people crave the sweet and fatty things.”
+As Kent Berridge, a professor of psychology and neuroscience at the University of Michigan, notes “not many people crave raw carrots, but lots of people crave the sweet and fatty things.”

 These foods are typically high in calories, and because our primitive ancestors didn’t have the luxury of strolling into the nearest grocery store or fast food joint, they took advantage of energy-dense foods when they were available.
 When every meal is an iffy proposition, you don’t skimp when a substantial one presents itself.